dmlc/dgl/docs/source/api/python/dgl.dataloading.rst

 .. currentmodule:: dgl.dataloading

+The ``dgl.dataloading`` package provides two privimitives to compose a data pipeline for loading from graph data. ``Sampler`` represents algorithms to generate subgraph samples from the original graph, and ``DataLoader`` represents the iterable over these samples.

+DGL provides a number of built-in samplers that subclass :class:`~dgl.dataloading.Sampler`.
+Creating new samplers follow the same paradigm.
+Read our user guide chapter :ref:`guide-minibatch` for more examples and explanations.

-The ``dgl.dataloading`` package contains:
+The entire package only works for PyTorch backend.

-* ``DataLoader`` classes for iterating over a set of nodes or edges in a graph and generates sampled mini-batches.

-* Various ``Sampler`` classes that extract subgraphs and sub-features.

-* Negative samplers for link prediction.

-The user guide chapter :ref:`guide-minibatch` explains how different components work together.

 DataLoaders
 -----------